felipegontijo/highlighted/README.md

 ## 🆘 Contributing

-Contributions are welcomed and encouraged!
+Contributions are welcomed and encouraged.
+A todo list will be added soon.

 Feel free to star ⭐️ the repo and reach out!